-Atrium Health believes that the growth trends in population and MRI scans are insufficient to justify the addition of a fixed MRI scanner in the county at this time.
+Atrium believes that the growth trends in both population and MRI scans are insufficient to justify the addition of a fixed MRI scanner in the county at this time.
 The situation in Stanly County is like what has occurred in other counties with a single MRI scanner that have previously petitioned the SHCC to remove the need determination.
-In 2014 and 2015, Atrium Health successfully petitioned to remove the need for a second MRI scanner in Lincoln County.
-More recently, in 2017, 2018 and 2019 Sentara Albemarle Medical Center was also successful with their petition to remove the need for a second MRI scanner Pasquotank/Camden/Currituck/Perquimans Service Area.
-The reasons to remove the additional fixed MRI scanner from the 2021 SMFP are like those in previous years and remain applicable.
+In 2014 and 2015, Atrium successfully petitioned to remove the need for a second MRI scanner in Lincoln County.
+More recently, in 2017, 2018, 2019 and 2020 Sentara Albemarle Medical Center was also successful with their petition to remove the need for a second MRI scanner in the Pasquotank/Camden/Currituck/Perquimans Service Area.
+The reasons to remove the additional fixed MRI scanner for Stanly County from the Proposed 2022 SMFP are similar to those examples from previous petitions.